Subaru WRX: WRX STI S209

-For the model year 2019, a special edition WRX STI S209 was made available, being the first S series STI sold in the USA, and the third S series based on the VA series platform, following the S207 and S208.
+For the 2019 model year, a special edition WRX STI S209 was made available, being the first S series STI sold in the US, and the third S series based on the VA series platform, following the S207 and S208.
 The S209 is the most expensive Subaru ever at US$64,000, and is only sold in the US with 209 being built.
 It is also the most powerful, with 341 hp and 330 lbft of torque out of a modified EJ257.
 Canards are added to the front, and the STI Type RA's carbon roof and wing are retained.
 The suspension is improved and derived from other S series cars, along with Subaru's Nürburgring race car.
 The car is available in WR Blue with grey wheels and Crystal White with gold wheels.
 The S209 is also transported from the Gunma, Japan plant to Subaru's Kiryu-Kougo subsidiary to be finished since the S209 does not meet the standards for cars manufactured in Gunma.
 The car is sold under the STI brand rather than the Subaru brand, which has caused difficulties importing the car into the US.

 WRX Series.White

-For model year 2020, a WRX Series.White was made available, with 500 units built, along with 500 STI models being made.
-Suspension and braking upgrades were included, along with cosmetic ones like bronze wheels and black accents.
+For the 2020 model year, the WRX Series.White was made available, with 500 units built, along with 500 STI models being made.
+Suspension and braking upgrades were included, along with cosmetic upgrades like bronze wheels and black accents.
 The car is only available in a special ceramic white.

 WRX STI Kanrai Edition

-Again for the 2020 model year but only available to the Canadian market is the arrival of the winter warrior WRX STI Kanrai Edition.
+Again for the 2020 model year, but only available to the Canadian market, is the WRX STI Kanrai Edition.
 Only 75 units were available to the Canadian market compared to the Raiu Edition's 100 units.
 The WRX STI Kanrai Edition was built on the WRX STI Sport-Tech foundation.
 Kanrai, which translates to "winter thunder," sports an exclusive Ceramic White exterior paint along with the aggressive characteristics found in the WRX STI.
 Outfitted on this WRX STI is STI-tuned Bilstein performance suspension, lightweight 19" BBS forged alloy bronze-painted wheels paired with Michelin Pilot Sport Cup 2 tires, which deliver significant handling dynamics and grip.
 The standard Brembo 6-pot front and 2-pot rear brake system with cross-drilled rotors and silver painted calipers.
 Subaru removed the spare tire and replaced it with a repair kit to help this STI shave some pounds.
 The Kanrai incorporates a black low-profile lip spoiler, black badging, mirror caps, and shark fin antenna to complement the Ceramic White paint.
 What makes it pop is the black front grille receives the STI's unique cherry colour.